storopoli/flakes/README.md

     thanks to [`cmus-control`](https://github.com/TheFox/cmus-control))

 - Common developer enhancements in Finder and Search
-- MacOS privacy and security enhancements
+- macOS privacy and security enhancements
 - Debloating of animations

 ## Prepare your system